-Students are expected to be familiar with the reading of the day in order to fully participate in class discussions, http://www.actfl.org/publications/guidelines-and-manuals/actfl-proficiency-guidelines-2012/english
+Students are expected to be familiar with the reading of the day in order to fully participate in class discussions.

 This class will focus mostly on improving speaking, reading and listening skills.
 The writing component of language acquisition will weigh less than other skills.